wazuh/wazuh-documentation/source/learning-wazuh/build-lab/access-ec2-instances.rst

 Elastic IPs
 -----------

-We will set up an Elastic IP for each new EC2 instance.
+We will set up an Elastic IP address for each new EC2 instance.
 You will use these IPs only for reaching your EC2 instances from outside of the VPC, like for SSH, RDP, or HTTPS.
 The instances will communicate with each other exclusively via their VPC private IPs.